National Youth Festival (India)

 The National Youth Festival in India is an annual gathering of youth with various competitive and collaborative activities.
-Celebrated to commemorate the birth anniversary of youth icon Swami Vivekananda, it is organized by Ministry of Youth Affairs and Sports, Government of India in collaboration with one of the State Governments.
-It is held in a different state each year during National Youth Week, 12 to 16 January every year.
+Celebrated to commemorate the birth anniversary of youth icon Swami Vivekananda, it is organized by Ministry of Youth Affairs and Sports, Government of India in collaboration with one of the state governments.
+It is held in a different state each year during National Youth Week, 12–16 January every year.